 Authors should submit their manuscripts online.
 Electronic submission substantially reduces the editorial processing and reviewing times and shortens overall publication times.
 Please click on Submit online and upload all of your manuscript files following the instructions given on the screen.
 In case of problems or queries during the submission process, please contact the Editorial Office.
 The Editorial Office will also assist you with other forms of electronic or hard-copy submission if online submission is not possible.

 Refereeing and Acceptance

 All manuscripts are refereed carefully by experts in the field from the Editorial Board and also by external referees.
 When submitting their article authors are invited to suggest an Associate Editor to handle their manuscript but this suggestion is not binding.
 The responsible Editor-in-Chief will make the final decision and inform the corresponding author.
-In case of acceptance, all portions of the final manuscript should be sent to the production department according to the instructions mentioned in the acceptance letter from the Editor-in-Chief.
+In case of acceptance, the original files for text and figures are transferred automatically to the production office and the publication procedure starts immediately (the author will be contacted by the Editorial Office if any files are missing).
 In case of revisions the author will be asked to resubmit a revised version to the system.
 In case of rejection there is a well-defined procedure in place for appeals that is described in the rejection letter.

 How to Prepare a Manuscript

 Manuscripts should be submitted in LaTeX.
 Please use the LATEX2e macro package, designed especially for EPJ.
 It is available here.
 The submission should include the original source (all style files and figures) and a PDF version of the compiled output.
 For further technical details on how to prepare a manuscript see the Instructions for Authors.

 In case of technical problems/questions please contact the Production Office.